99sbr/fastapi-template/README.md

 # Fast-API 🚀

-## Why This ? 🤨
+### Why This ? 🤨
-    Clean and Scalable Code Architecture for ML/DL and NLP driven micro-service based Projects.
+    Need Clean and Scalable Code Architecture for ML/DL and NLP driven micro-service based Projects ?

 ###  **Introduction: Structuring of API**

 - `api_template:`  Contains all the API related Code Base.
     - `manage.py:` Only entry point for API.
 Contains no logic.